 Built with passion, dedication, and the raw heat of competition, the infamous culture of the track isn’t just about racing a 700-HP machine.
-These iconic sports cars prove why.
+And these iconic sports cars prove why.

 It’s about teamwork, dynamic engineering, and a fierce, adrenaline-fuelled lifestyle.
 Right from the by-lanes of LeMans to the curves of Nürburgring, there’s a certain romance attached to this racing cult and its iconic cars.
 And over time, some machines stand out more than others.
 In our opinion, these are the seven most iconic sports cars of all time.